-- 1. The proliferation of weapons of mass destruction.
+- The proliferation of weapons of mass destruction.

-- 2. Terrorism.
+- Terrorism.

-- 3. Regional conflicts.
+- Regional conflicts.

-- 4. The failure of States.
+- The failure of States.

-- 5. Organized Crime.
+- Organized Crime.

-- 6. The interruption of energy supply.
+- The interruption of energy supply.

-- 7. Cyber attacks.
+- Cyber attacks.

-- 8. Climate change.
+- Climate change.

-Therefore, Cyprus, being a member of the EU that is situated in the eastern basin of the Mediterranean, which is also a particularly sensitive region, supports within her capabilities, every effort to promote security and stability in this area.
+Therefore, Cyprus, being a member of the EU that is situated in the eastern basin of the Mediterranean, which is also a particularly sensitive region, supports within her capabilities, international and regional peace and security, as follows: